DSoiffer/wpi-reu-2023-public/README.md

 In the videos/ folder, you can find videos showing the simulated reaction mechanism of PFOA for inert pyrolysis, reductive pyrolysis, and oxidative pyrolysis.

 ### HTML Files
-For a human-readable list of core species and reactions in each of the simulations, including molecule diagrams, I have included HTML files on this page under the human-readable/ folder.
+For a human-readable, interactive list of core species and reactions in each of the simulations, including molecule diagrams, I have included HTML files on this page under the human-readable/ folder.
 To look at them, you can prepend https://htmlpreview.github.io/? to the URL of the HTM file and open it in your browser, or download the files and open them locally.
 E.g., [https://htmlpreview.github.io/?https://github.com/DSoiffer/wpi-reu-2023-public/blob/main/human-readable-HTML/inert-pyrolysis.htm](https://htmlpreview.github.io/?https://github.com/DSoiffer/wpi-reu-2023-public/blob/main/human-readable-HTML/inert-pyrolysis.htm)
-I also link to the pages in the folder.
+I also link to the pages in the folder, which is the easiest way of looking at them.

 ### Simulation Data